realworldocaml/book/en/05-records.md

 In addition to generating field accessor functions, `fieldslib` also creates a sub-module called `Fields` that contains a first class representative of each field, in the form of a value of type `Field.t`.
-A `Field.t` bundles up the following functionality of a record filed:
+The `Field` module provides the following functions:

-* The name of the field as a string
+* `Field.name`, which returns the name of a field
-* The ability to extract the field
+* `Field.get`, which returns the content of afield
-* The ability to do a functional update of that field
+* `Field.fset`, which does a functional update of a field
-* The (optional) ability to set the record field, which is present only if the field is mutable.
+* `Field.setter`, which returns `None` if the field is not mutable or `Some f` if it is, where `f` is a function for mutating that field.

 We can use these first class fields to do things like write a generic function for displaying a record field.
-The function `show_field` takes three arguments: the `Field.t`, a function for converting the contents of the field in question to a string, and the record type.

 ```ocaml
 # let show_field field to_string record =